crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

+Talk Calendar has a built-in word concatenation speech synthesizer called VoiceTalker to play-back pre-recorded English words for reading out dates, times and common generic words used to summarise a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, meetup, party, payment, reminder, restaurant, task, television, travel, visit, work, workshop*.
+You can use two or more words for the event summary such as "birthday party".
+If an event summary word is not recognised then it is skipped over.
+More words for personal calendar events and notable dates will be added in future updates.
+The number of upcoming events and titles can be read out if required.

-I have explored various approaches to incorporating speech into Talk Calendar so that dates, time and event text can be converted into spoken audio.
-The current version of Talk Calendar uses a built-in word concatenation speech synthesizer to read out the date and time.
-It also has a speech dispatcher.
-If you select "Use eSpeak" then Talk Calendar becomes a speech dispatcher and sends text-to-speech  output to the eSpeak speech synthesizer which has to be installed separately on the user system.
+Talk Calendar also incorporates a speech dispatcher.
+If you select "Use eSpeak" then Talk Calendar  sends text-to-speech output to the eSpeak speech synthesizer which has to be installed separately on the user system.
 With Debian use the command below to install eSpeak.

 ```
 sudo apt install espeak
 ```

-If eSpeak is not available with your Linux distribution then use the built-in word concatenation speech synthesizer.

-[eSpeak](https://espeak.sourceforge.net/) is an open source speech synthesizer which uses a formant synthesis method and is widely available in Linux distributions.
+The [eSpeak](https://espeak.sourceforge.net/) speech synthesizer is an open source speech synthesizer which uses a formant synthesis method and is widely available in Linux distributions.
 It produces good quality speech with clear articulation.
+It is more versatile than than the built-in VoiceTalker allowing the event summary, description and location to be spoken if required.

 The eSpeak [license](https://github.com/espeak-ng/espeak-ng) is GPL-3.0 with other licenses found. eSpeak is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
+If eSpeak is not available on your Linux system then use VoiceTalker.

 For more information on the formant speech synthesis method see my [formant speech synthesizer](https://github.com/crispinprojects/formant-synthesizer) project.

-[Flite](http://www.festvox.org/flite/) Flite (festival-lite) is a small fast portable speech synthesis system.
-Flite is free software and has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
-The BSD license is compatible with most other [open source licenses](https://www.gnu.org/licenses/gpl-faq.en.html#AllCompatibility).
-Flite is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
-Unfortunately, the [pkgs.org](https://pkgs.org/) website shows that the Flite speech synthesis is not always available in other Linux distributions.
-Future Talk Calendar updates will explore providing a Flite speech dispatcher  as an alternative to eSpeak.

-The experimental version of Talk Calendar using a built-in diphone speech synthesizer has been dropped as I could not achieve good quality speech.
-More information on my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).
+The experimental version of Talk Calendar which used a built-in diphone speech synthesizer has been dropped as I could not achieve good quality speech articulation.
+The development code for my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).

 ### Audio Thread